catamtz/vault-raft-sandbox/terraform/README.md

 # Use Terraform to configure your local Vault HA cluster.

-Run Terraform from this directory to configure the Vault HA cluster previously configured.
+Run Terraform to further configure your local Vault HA cluster.